mother426/ecommerce-backend-ORM/README.md

 ## Testing this Application

+NOTE: if you have forked this repository, make sure to run the command 'npm install' to install the dependencies required to run this program before using.
+The dependencies are listed in the 'package.json' file located in the root of the repository.

 Before testing, ensure that the 'ecommerce_db' is created at the first step.
 If you have the MySQL extension in vscode you can simply right-click on the 'schema.sql' file and select 'Run MYSQL Query'.
 A message in your terminal "Finished MYSQL query" should appear in the console after the database has been successfully created.

 ![MYSQL query vscode](/Assets/sqlvscode.gif)